-The following are brief descriptions of the volunteer committees available for the 2017 Danielle Downey Classic and are listed to assist you in volunteering for an appropriate position.
+The following are brief descriptions of the volunteer committees available for the 2018 Danielle Downey Credit Union Classic and are listed to assist you in volunteering for an appropriate position.
 If you have a specific skill or experience set, please list in the comments section of the volunteer form.

-Cart Drivers/Scorers:Responsible for the unofficial scores and statistics for each of the Players in their group.
+Cart Driver / Scorer:Responsible for the unofficial scores and statistics for each of the Players in their group.
 This will be reported via a radio after every hole.
 Scoring accuracy is very important.

 Requirements: Drive cart (driver’s license required), knowledge of golf etiquette and terminology, some walking, radio communication & adherence to protocol

 Real-Time Scoring:Responsible for collecting unofficial scores/statistics for posting to the Tour’s website and for assisting with communication to the Tour Rules Officials.
 Take radio calls from the Cart Drivers who will call in a group’s scores after every completed hole.
 There are two roles: Radio Operator and Computer Operator.